osherjacobs/LabWork_Findings/vector_unc_dcomexec.md

 **Sysmon EID 1 on Server 2022:** The `Sysmon - Unsigned Binary with Zeroed IMPHASH` rule fired on both targets.
 Two alerts visible in Kibana — one from the Server 2019 DC run, one from the Server 2022 member server run — identical structure, identical IMPHASH, identical UNC image path.

 The detection logic generalizes.
 The `\Device\Mup\` hunt query and the zeroed IMPHASH correlation are valid across Server 2019 and Server 2022 in this lab configuration.
+The telemetry pattern reproduced across both builds, reducing the likelihood the observation is build-specific.

+---

+## Operational Takeaway

+- Removing disk ingress removed the local on-write enforcement point
+- UNC execution shifted inspection toward network retrieval and execution telemetry
+- EID 4663 and Sysmon EID 1 remained observable across Server 2019 and Server 2022 in this configuration
+- Prevention and visibility diverged: blocking failed while telemetry remained available
+- The detection surface didn't disappear — it moved

 ---